jiajunzhangnlp/EUREKA-MangoNMT/README.md

 # EUREKA-MangoNMT
 A C++ toolkit for neural machine translation for CPU

 This toolkit extends the simple LSTM encoder-decoder (only unidirectional, no attention, no feed-input) (Stutskever et al., 2014) developed by Ashish Vaswani, in which the models can be trained with Maximum Likelihood Loss and Noise Contrastive Estimation (Gutmann and Hyvärinen, 2010).
 EUREKA-MangoNMT has several key new features: 1) it adds rich code comments for important classes and functions; 2) it implements the bidirectional LSTMs to encode the input sequence; 3) it implements the global attention mechanism which attends different source contexts when generating outputs in different positions; 4) it implements the feed input mechanism which links the attention output to the next decoder LSTM node; 5) it supports training data shuffle in different training epoch; 6) it implements a novel NMT framework: one sentence one model for neural machine translation.
+All the new features are implemented by Jiajun Zhang.

 About the translation performance:
 EUREKA-MangoNMT can obtain the similar translation performance to the Theano-based DL4MT.